Rg3556/cover-letter-project/README.md

 Open the repo with your text editor (VS Code), and follow the instruction of the repo's "README.md" file to do the following setup.

+### Chromedriver  Setup

+Download chromedriver from http://chromedriver.chromium.org/downloads and replace the path (E:\Python scripts\chromedriver) with where you download it in the job.py.

+    driver = webdriver.Chrome('E:\Python scripts\chromedriver')

 ### Environment Setup